by McMahon Architecture Ltd

 This clay plaster finish unifies the scheme.
 It flows from room to room and floor to floor, subtly changing colour from first-floor roof light above the open staircase down to the basement accommodation, gradually developing ever-deeper earthy tones.
 It possesses a subtly Mexican feel, particularly at basement level, inspired by the owner’s other place of residence.

 This scheme and its overall effect are tectonically rich with structure, textural materiality and colour interacting with direct and diffuse light in many delightful ways.
 It is perhaps to be expected for a filmmaker and writer’s home.

 A collaborative contract management style, phased to suit the client’s requirements, has clearly proved a very successful way of managing the budget.

-While the scheme does not push the boundaries from a sustainability perspective, there is provision for a rooftop photovoltaic array and an air source heat pump to be installed at some later date, as finances allow.
+On sustainability, there is provision for a rooftop photovoltaic array and an air source heat pump to be installed at some later date, as finances allow.

 The quality of workmanship should be commended, as should the skill in bringing a touch of contemporary Mexico to Leyton.

 Overall, the new home is a demonstrably successful collaboration between architect, client and contractor.